espressif/esp-at/docs/en/Compile_and_Develop/How_to_add_user-defined_AT_commands.rst

 Define AT Commands
 ------------------

-Before defining any AT command, you should first decide on the name and type of the AT command you want to define.
+Before defining any AT command, you should first decide on the name and type of the command.

-**Naming rules:**
+**Command naming rules:**

-- AT command should start with the ``+`` character.
+- It should start with the ``+`` character.
 - Alphabetic characters (``A~Z, a~z``), numeric characters (``0~9``), and some other characters (``!``, ``%``, ``-``, ``.``, ``/``, ``:``, ``_``) are supported.
 See :ref:`at-command-types` for more information.

 **Command types:**

 Each AT command can have up to four types: Test Command, Query Command, Set Command, and Execute Command.
 See :ref:`at-command-types` for more information.

-Then, define each type of command.
+Then, define desired type of command.
 Assuming that ``AT+TEST`` supports all the four types.
 Below is the sample code to define each type.

 Test Command: